clarson/html-formhandlerx-field-nocaptcha/README.md

 Optional.
 The color theme of the widget.
 Options are 'light ' or 'dark' (Default: light)

+## noscript

+Optional.
+When true, includes the <noscript> markup in the rendered html.
+(Default: false)

 ## remote\_address

 Optional.
 The user's IP address.
 Google states this is optional.
 If you are using